On Weights and Measures: Part Two

 In spite of Epiphanius' interest in Jewish themes, his narrative often takes on a distorted and stereotypical view of Judaism.
 Still, he is an invaluable source on the lives of people and places that figure highly in Jewish lore.
 In folios [54a–55c]; [55c–55d] Epiphanius treats on the lives of two prominent persons who became proselytes to the Jewish religion; the one Aquila (known also as Onkelos) who was a relation of Hadrian, and whom he made the overseer of Jerusalem's rebuilding around 115 AD.
 The other person of interest who is described by him is Symmachus, also known as Sūmkos (סומכוס) in rabbinic literature.
 Symmachus is mentioned as belonging originally to the Samaritan nation, and is said to have converted to Judaism during the reign of Verus.
 He subsequently underwent a second circumcision and became a disciple of Rabbi Meir.
-Symmachus belonged to the fifth generation (165–200 AD) of Rabbinical teachers referred to in the text of the Mishnah.
+Symmachus belonged to the fifth generation (165–200 CE) of Rabbinical teachers referred to in the text of the Mishnah.
 The Emperor Hadrian is said to have passed through Palestine while en route to Egypt, some 47 years after the destruction of Jerusalem.